Kaszanas/SC2_Datasets/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `sc2egset_dataset` project is released with a Code of Conduct.
+Please note that the `sc2_datasets` project is released with a Contributor License Agreement (CLA)
+Code of Conduct.
 By contributing to this project you agree to abide by its terms.